jafaryor/algorithms-and-data-structures/src/sort/selection/readme.md

 ## Selection Sort
 The idea behind selection sort is simple: First, find the smallest item in the array and exchange it with the first entry (itself if the first entry is already the smallest).
-Then, find the next smallest item and exchange it with the sec-ond entry.
+Then, find the next smallest item and exchange it with the second entry.
 Continue in this way until the entire array is sorted.

 Selection sort is a sorting algorithm, specifically an in-place comparison sort.
 It is inefficient on large lists, and generally performs worse than the similar insertion sort.